Let’s head back to our topic as we are going to talk about India at vast.

 No hard feelings.

-You are also be thinking that –
+You must be thinking that –

 Where to live in New Delhi